Edoniah21/Resi-FIT-App/README.md

 - We generally are of the consent that these first few sprint should focus on infrastructure building that is flexible and highly customizable as the product vision is proving to be a living, breathing thing.
 - We added two new items to our PB based on our sprint review conversation with Terrell.
 	- As a user, when clicking the Portfolio tab, there should be a drop down focused on reverse engineering any career path, with specific steps on how to follow that career path.
-	- As a user, I should see content that tailors my experience based on my age group and specific experience
+	- As a user, I should see content that tailors my experience based on my age group and specific experience.

 **Screenshot of Stakeholder Terrell Skinner Attending Sprint Review**
 ![image](https://user-images.githubusercontent.com/43096506/201546945-13c16cd2-8ef6-4113-a089-30cae4844eaa.png)